smallDazza/T1A3_Terminal_Application/README.md

 ## Application Scope:

-This Package Delivery Application is to provide users an estimated delivery cost and delivery time for any items they are wanting to send within Australia based on their inputs of the package dimensions and weight.
+This Package Delivery Application is to provide users an estimated delivery cost and delivery time & distance for any items they are wanting to send within Australia based on their inputs of the package dimensions and weight.
 Should the user decide to go ahead with the quoted delivery, the application will generate a job delivery ticket number.
 This ticket number can also be used by the user to save a delivery receipt with all the delivery job details for future reference.

 ## Table Of Contents: